Compliance Watch:

 Does working on the weekend qualify for overtime pay in Florida?

-There is no federal law which regulates the number of hours required between shifts.
-Therefore, employers are not technically obligated to provide employees time-off between consecutive shifts.
+There is no federal law that regulates the number of hours required between shifts.
+Therefore, employers are not technically obligated to provide employees time off between consecutive shifts.

 • Meal breaks: Meal breaks are not a legal requirement, although employers often do grant one to employees during a full workday.
-Meal breaks are not counted as hours-worked unless the employee must remain on the premises or on duty during this period.
-However, if an employee is under 18 years old, they must be granted a mandatory 30 minute meal break every four hours.
+Meal breaks are not counted as hours worked unless the employee must remain on the premises or duty during this period.
+However, if an employee is under 18 years old, they must be granted a mandatory 30-minute meal break every four hours.

-• An employee is required to travel on a one-day assignment away from the official workplace.
+• Travel on a one-day assignment away from the official workplace.

-• An employee is required to travel on an overnight assignment away from the official workplace during hours on non-workdays that correspond to the regular working hours.
+• Travel on an overnight assignment away from the official workplace during hours on non-workdays that correspond to the regular working hours.

 What is the most hours a salaried employee can work in Florida?

 Florida typically aligns with federal employment and overtime regulations.
-These laws do not establish a maximum number of hours a salaried employee can work per day or week.
-Consequently, salaried employees are expected to fulfil all assigned work set by their employer.
+These laws do not establish the maximum number of hours a salaried employee can work per day or week.
+Consequently, salaried employees are expected to fulfill all assigned work set by their employer.

 Non-exempt salaried employees are entitled to receive overtime compensation for any hours worked beyond 40 in a workweek.
-Exempt employees (those who earn over at least $35,568 annually) are not eligible for overtime pay for hours exceeding this threshold.
-This threshold will increase to $844 per week ($43,888 yearly) on July 1, 2024 and to $1,128 per week ($58,656 yearly) on January 1, 2025.
+Exempt employees (those who earn at least $43,888 annually) are not eligible for overtime pay for hours exceeding this threshold.
+This threshold will increase to $1,128 per week ($58,656 yearly) on January 1, 2025.
 Further increases will occur every three years, starting on July 1, 2027.

 It is advisable to keep accurate records of your work hours.
 Upon calculation, if you find that you are receiving less than the minimum wage per hour, you may be able to file a wage claim.